JohnCremona/CMFs/PostgresSchema.md

 **Validation** for `mf_hecke_traces`:

-* there should be at least 1000 records present for each record in mf_newforms
+* there should be exactly 1000 records present for each record in mf_newforms
 * check that hecke_orbit_code is present in mf_newforms
+* check that (hecke_orbit_code,n) is a unique identifier
 * check that trace_an matches traces[n] in mf_newforms record

 **Table** `mf_hecke_lpolys`: